 Our Karate classes in Frognal focus on all sorts of people, usually one of these three: Men and women who want to study a new martial-art or hobby which keeps them fit Those who are seriously interested in learning Karate & Those who would like to develop the ability to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of any age irrespective of their experience or actual physical ability.

 Karate practice (Frognal ) – Our Karate Classes in Frognal

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Frognal .
+We bring these three activities together to bring a complete Karate tuition experience in Frognal .